 When it comes to raising money, nonprofits of all shapes and sizes are constantly looking for new and innovative ways to increase the impact of their supporters’ contributions.

-There’s a way your nonprofit can boost your fundraising revenue without requiring your donors to give more, and it’s the best-kept secret in the nonprofit sphere: matching gifts.
+There’s a way your nonprofit can boost its fundraising revenue without requiring your donors to give more, and it’s the best-kept secret in the nonprofit sphere: matching gifts.

 Matching gift programs can effectively double the impact of individual gifts made to your nonprofit.

-While common in the corporate world, matching gifts are still very underutilized.
+While many employers offer them, matching gifts are very underutilized.
 This is because donors often don’t know if they’re eligible.
-Understanding how these programs work and how your organization can help raise awareness of them is the key to unlocking new revenue streams for your mission.
+Understanding how these programs work and what your organization can do to raise awareness of them is the key to unlocking new revenue streams for your mission.

-In this article, we’ll walk through 7 ways your nonprofit can bring in more donations by using matching gifts.
+In this article, we’ll walk through seven ways your nonprofit can bring in more donations through matching gifts.
 Then, we’ll wrap up with a Q&A to answer your frequently asked questions about this form of corporate philanthropy.

 There’s no reason why your organization can’t start boosting the impact of your donors’ gifts today.
 Let’s dive in so you can start raising more as soon as possible.